astronomer/docs/astro/data-lineage-support-and-compatibility.md

 Airflow tasks that are run with partially supported operators:

+- Emit source code to the lineage backend.
 - Emit task run data to the lineage backend.
 - Appear in the graph view of the **Lineage** tab in the Cloud UI as nodes.
 - Do not emit lineage data about input or output datasets.